tkdesign/events_front/README.md

 ## Overview

-The nConnect platform is a complete web solution for managing and presenting the annual conference.
+This application is a part of complete web solution for managing and presenting the annual conference.
-The website provides:
+The solution provides:

 - General information about the conference
 - Promotional banners for upcoming events